mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

-Galvin Markov, Shuttle Pilot: As the shuttle pilot who ferries passengers between Belvedere Station and the New downport, Galvin spends a good deal of his time in the cockpit of the SPA's passenger- outfitted launch.
+Galvin Markov, Shuttle Pilot: As the shuttle pilot who ferries passengers between Belvedere Station and the New downport, Galvin spends a good deal of his time in the cockpit of the SPA's passenger-outfitted launch.
 Having grown up on one of the many farms of New and 'earned his wings' flying cargo runs between the market towns and the downport, Galvin would proudly call himself a 'local yokel'.
 He has a country drawl and a not insignificant dislike of the new highport, which